 Fibroblasts: They are the most abundant cell type in the TME and they can be even more numerous than cancer cells .
-Fibroblasts are modified during tumor progression, being remodeled into CAFs: carcinoma associated fibroblasts.
+Fibroblasts are modified during tumor progression, being remodeled into CAFs: carcinoma-associated fibroblasts.
 CAFs are functionally active, and as opposed to functionally active normal fibroblasts (active for instance in wound healing), CAFs are constitutively active and they don’t undergo apoptosis.
 Also, CAFs cannot revert to normal fibroblast.
 Mechanisms converting normal fibroblasts into CAFs in the stroma are not completely understood .
-Surrounding cells, like tumor cells, cells undergoing an epithelial to mesenchymal transition (EMT) or bone marrow derived cells (BMDCs), have been shown to be possible origins of CAFs .
-Activated CAFs have been shown to have a role in cancer initiation and as well enhancing of metastasis.
+Surrounding cells, like tumor cells, cells undergoing an epithelial to mesenchymal transition (EMT) or bone marrow-derived cells (BMDCs), have been shown to be possible origins of CAFs .
+Activated CAFs have been shown to have a role in cancer initiation and as well as enhancing metastasis.

 Epithelial cells: Epithelial cells in the TME can undergo the EMT (epithelial to mesenchymal transition) is a process through which cells loose contacts (cell to cell and cell-ECM contacts) and acquire motility and invasion capacity, allowing them to migrate from the primary tumor site .

-Mesenchymal stem cells: MSC are progenitor pluripotent cells type cells, bone marrow derived, which are recruited to the TME and are modified into CA-MSC (carcinoma associated MSC), loosing their pluripotency and contributing to tumor growth, angiogenesis and metastasis .
+Mesenchymal stem cells: MSC is progenitor pluripotent cells type cells, bone marrow-derived, which are recruited to the TME and are modified into CA-MSC (carcinoma-associated MSC), losing their pluripotency and contributing to tumor growth, angiogenesis, and metastasis .

 Immune cells: Different types of immune cells are present in the tumor microenvironment and are known as IICs (infiltrating immune cells).
-Macrophages are recruited to the cancer location and become activated as TAMs (Tumor associated macrophages).
-TAMs are recruited in hypoxic zones and release a number of factors which contribute to tumor development.
+Macrophages are recruited to the cancer location and become activated as TAMs (Tumor-associated macrophages).
+TAMs are recruited in hypoxic zones and release a number of factors that contribute to tumor development.
 They upregulate transcription factors or participate in the activation of endothelial cells.
-Neutrophiles can induce angiogenic processes through the release of VEGF (Vascular Endothelial Growth Factor), and leukocytes generate gradients of secreted growth factors which induce tumor movement towards tumor vasculature .
+Neutrophiles can induce angiogenic processes through the release of VEGF (Vascular Endothelial Growth Factor), and leukocytes generate gradients of secreted growth factors that induce tumor movement towards tumor vasculature .